 There’s not an overwhelming amount of data released on twins applying to the same college, and how the admissions process works behind the scenes.
 A lot of college profiles used to include the number of twins in their incoming stats, but only a few continue to track such info today, including the College of Charleston in South Carolina.
 However, when exceptional cases arise, such as the 35 (yes, thirty five!) sets of twins in Temple University’s Class of 2022, it’s definitely worth taking note.

-Most schools do not have separate policies in their admissions protocol when it comes to twins, but maintain that they review applications individually.
 If students are asked to note it on the applications, some colleges may want to accept or reject both twins, as they respect the value of sharing a college experience with someone as close as a twin.
 Accepting both twins also could make it more likely that they enroll, which can help colleges keep up a higher yield rate.
 At the end of the day, since admissions officers read applications from the same high school and area together, it’s very likely that they notice twin applications and make the connection themselves, even if the twin-ness is not explicitly stated.

 According to our Former Admissions Reader from Rice University, Adrienne Gilbert, “At Rice we would consider each twin applicant individually on their own merits, but I found that in my cases of twin files, almost always both twins were admitted.”

 She added, “We didn't have a policy or any standing rule that if we have twins/multiples, they would be treated in a different manner.
 But I actually found that twin files almost read identical to one another more often than not.
 In those cases, since the applications were near identical, they often received the same admission decision.”

 There is an option on the many college supplements which asks whether a student has a sibling in the same applicant pool.
 For example, Stanford University includes the following:

 Of course, this doesn’t always have to mean a twin, as someone could have a sibling who is transferring, or even graduating early.